Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Data

 \subsection{UTCI data}

 The UTCI is defined as the air temperature $(^\circ\text{C})$ under standard reference conditions that would elicit the same physiological response\footnote{Examples of physiological responses include sweat production, shivering, skin wetness, skin blood flow, and mean skin and face temperatures.} as the actual environmental conditions, which depend on factors such as wind speed, humidity, and radiation \citep{blazejczyk2013introduction}.
-It reflects perceived temperature rather than the actual air temperature, accounting for thermal stress on the human body \citep{fiala2012utci}.
-Thus, it incorporates more comprehensive information for health assessments than air temperature alone.
-The UTCI, denoted by $U$, is calculated as:
+It reflects perceived temperature rather than the actual air temperature, accounting for thermal stress on the human body \citep{fiala2012utci}.\footnote{We note that previous research, such as \cite{guo2024regional} and \cite{lo2023optimal}, has found dry-bulb temperature to be one of the best predictors of mortality.
+In this paper, UTCI is used as an illustrative metric to demonstrate the proposed methods, and there is no evidence that UTCI predicts mortality better than dry-bulb temperature.
+We leave the investigation of alternative temperature variables to future research.} The UTCI, denoted by $U$, is calculated as:

 where $T_a$ is 2m air temperature, RH is near-surface relative humidity, WS is 10m wind speed, MRT is mean radiant temperature, and $f(.)$ is a $6^{th}$ order polynomial approximation function.

-UTCI values can be classified into ten heat and cold stress levels \citep[][]{di2020thermal}, as shown in Figure \ref{utci_level} below.
-Under this classification, 32$^\circ\text{C}$ is the threshold for strong heat stress, and $-13^\circ\text{C}$ is the threshold for strong cold stress.
-46$^\circ\text{C}$ and $-40^\circ\text{C}$ are the thresholds for extreme heat and cold stress, respectively. \\

-In this study, hourly UTCI data spanning from 2015 to 2019, with a grid resolution of $0.1^{\circ} \times 0.1^{\circ}$ based on ERA-5 Reanalysis, are collected from the Climate Data Store\footnote{Data source: \url{cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels?tab=download}.}.
+In this study, hourly UTCI data spanning from 2015 to 2019, with a grid resolution of $0.1^{\circ} \times 0.1^{\circ}$ based on ERA-5 Reanalysis, are collected from the Climate Data Store\footnote{Data source: \url{https://cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels?tab=download}.}.
 Nearest grid areas are selected for each region's center to acquire hourly UTCI data.
 These hourly data are then used to produce daily mean, minimum, and maximum UTCI.

 In Figure \ref{utci}, we plot the daily UTCI during 2015--2019 for the Athens, Lisbon, and Rome.
 We can see that the three regions have similar UTCI levels and seasonal patterns.
 The UTCI in Rome shows slightly stronger level of cold stress in winter compared to the other two regions.
 Due to the nature of the Mediterranean climate, cold stress in the three regions is generally minimal, with cold waves being rare events during the 2015--2019 period.
 On the other hand, heat stress remains a major threat to population health in Southern Europe.
 For example, during the ``Lucifer'' heatwave in the summer of 2017, record-breaking temperatures were observed, with locations including Rome reaching over 48$^\circ\text{C}$.
 As a result, hospitals across the affected regions experienced a 15\% increase in admissions due to heat-related illnesses \citep{kew2019lucifer}.
 From Figure \ref{utci}, we observe noticeable spikes in the maximum UTCI during the summer seasons of 2017--2018.